mitshell/corenet/README.md

 * ADDRS: sctp socket endpoint address, or None when the eNodeB is disconnected
 * Config: dict, eNodeB configuration information, signalled to the MME in the S1 setup procedure
 * Proc: dict {procedure id: ENBSigProc instance}, ongoing eNodeB-related S1AP procedures
-* Proc_last: int, identifier of the last S1AP procedure run
+* Proc_last: uint, code of the last S1AP procedure run
 * _proc: list, list of all passed S1AP procedures

 An UEd instance is responsible for dealing with the S1AP and NAS signalling for